ruha-healing/ruha-healing.github.io/content/post/youtube-and-me/index.md

 ### How does that look like exactly?

 From now on there will be **regular uploads in my Youtube channel**.
-Once a month I would like to share a video from my **Kundalini Yoga Live Sessions** with you.
+Once a month I would like to share a video from my **Kundalini Yoga live sessions** with you.
 This gives you the opportunity to get a taste of the world of Kundalini Yoga and to gain practical experience.
 Of course you can also get to know me and my way of teaching.
-I would be very happy if you **use this opportunity** and practice Kundalini Yoga with me.
+I would be very happy if you **use this opportunity** and practice Kundalini Yoga with me. 🧘🏽‍♂️

 ### Curious?

 Then **have a look** directly!

 Because it's just too precious to keep it for me, I share one of my Kundalini Yoga videos with you right now.
 Look at it with pleasure, spread out your mat and **dive into the world of Kundalini Yoga**.
-I teach a **Kriya for the nervous system** and end the class with the **meditation for a calm heart**. *Wahe Guru!*
+I teach a **Kriya for the nervous system** and end the class with the **meditation for a calm heart**.

+✨*Wahe Guru!* ✨

-<iframe width="560" height="315" src="https://www.youtube.com/embed/nXN0QW0yfvg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/OIsdRLjWaMI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### A look into the future